StarDust130/Task_Manager/README.md

 - 🔍 Filter Tasks: Easily organize and find your tasks using the built-in filter feature, making task management a breeze.

-- 🛠️ CRUD Operations (✨Create, 📖Read, 🔄Update, 🗑️Delete): Comprehensive task management with the ability to Create, Read, Update, and Delete tasks effortlessly.

 ## Technologies Used
 - React: A powerful JavaScript library for building user interfaces.